notAperson535/x1c7-hackintosh/README.md

 | SmUUID          | SystemUUID         |
 | Apple ROM       | ROM                |

-The `config.plist` should now look something like this:
+The `config.plist` should now look something like this, there may be some other values, just ignore them:

 ```
     <key>MLB</key>